MDIB/call-tech-course/README.md

 [Course home](https://work.caltech.edu)

-This repo only contains:
+This repo contains:

-Notes and homework based on lectures (although the homework happen each 2 lectures so homework 1 it's lec 1 and 2 and homework 2 is base on lecures 3 and 4 etc)
+- Homeworks (python code and some math exercises with Latex)
+- Class notes

+Future improvements:

+Implement coding homeworks using some functional language (Haskell, Clojure and etc) and do some benchmarking.